Netflix/spectator-js/README.md

 const spectator = require('nflx-spectator');

-// Netflix applications can use the nflx-spectator-config node module available
+// Netflix applications can use the nflx-spectator-jsconf node module available
 // internally through artifactory to generate the config required by nflx-spectator function getConfig() {
   return {